McMaster-Baja-Racing/Better-Data-Viewer/README.md

   Optionally, run `Set-ExecutionPolicy unrestricted` in an administrator terminal to set it permanently

 ## Linting
 - To run ESLint on the front end, simply download the ESLint extension (The ) in VSCode.
-You should then be able to run the `Auto-format file` command via the command palette (Ctrl + Shift + P).
+You should then be able to run the `Auto-format file` command via the command palette (Ctrl + Shift + P) or run `npm run lint` in the `front-end` directory.
 - To run Java Google Format, go to the repository (https://github.com/google/google-java-format) and download the latest all-deps `.jar` file.
 Additionally you can find it locally in the backend folder.
 You can then run it via the command `java -jar /path/to/google-java-format-${GJF_VERSION?}-all-deps.jar <options> [files...]`.
 A common option to add is`--replace` which will automatically format it.
  - To run it easier, here's a cool command (run in `backend/` directory using bash) `find ./ -name "*.java" -type f -print | xargs java -jar google-java-format-1.22.0-all-deps.jar --replace` Just make sure to check over what it changes